In this post, I will show you how to add organic keywords yo your website so that you can climb the rankings

 Once you have got your list of extra keywords.
 You need to check the average ranking.
 To see if you are indeed ranking for that keyword.

-To check positions.
-All you do is go to Google and put that exact keyword into the search box.
+To check positions, go to Google and put that exact keyword into the search box.

 So let me put ‘action cameras for under $150’ into Google and see if I am actually ranking for this keyword.